 Possibly the nerdiest thing that's ever escaped my mind is a reimagining of the lyrics to 1983 pop hit The Safety Dance by Men Without Hats in tribute to my favorite distributed version control system, Git, contra CVS:

 "We can branch if we want to.
 We can leave your friends behind.
 'Cause your friends don't branch, and if they don't branch, well they're no friends of mine!"

 You may think that's a little over the top, but even if your appreciation for Git hasn't advanced to the point of putting anachronistic praise into the mouths of Canadian synth pop bands of yore, I probably don't have to persuade you that it's pretty awesome.
 It's been a few years since Drupal.org made the switch to Git, and by now most folks in the community are using it if they're using anything.
-However, many may not be using it effectively.
+But not all of us have learned to use it effectively yet.
 My goal in this article is to provide a roadmap to help everyone get there.